Greginkansas/-openhab-openhab1wiki/Ecobee-Binding.md

 * Changed default HTTP request timeout from 10 seconds (10000) to 20 seconds (20000) due to frequent reports of repeated timeouts.
 Also added optional `ecobee:timeout` parameter to openhab.cfg in case the user would like a longer or shorter HTTP request timeout. ([#3151](https://github.com/openhab/openhab/pull/3151))
 * Added `runningEvent` binding config strings so that your items can see values for the currently running event (like a temperature, climate/comfort setting, vacation or QuickSave hold, etc.) ([#3298](https://github.com/openhab/openhab/pull/3298))
 * Updated binding to align with the minor changes present in the [December 2015 ecobee API update](https://www.ecobee.com/home/developer/api/documentation/v1/change-log.shtml) ([#3494](https://github.com/openhab/openhab/pull/3494))
+* Added "quick poll" feature that causes item states to update sooner after a change is sent to Ecobee ([#3568](https://github.com/openhab/openhab/pull/3568))